 Analog Forever Magazine officially launched in September 2018.
 Our first print issue is planned to be released in Winter 2019.
 From now until then we are excited to work with you in featuring your photographs, your events, and your analog obsession.
 See our timeline below to see what our future holds!

-The Analog Forever Magazine website will launch on September 3rd, 2018 with a call for entries for both online features and for our first online exhibition.
+The Analog Forever Magazine website launched on September 3rd, 2018 with a call for entries for both online features and for our first online exhibition.

 Issue 1 of Analog Forever Magazine will be released and a call for entries will be put out for Issue 2 which will be released Summer 2020.